 After having the opportunity to gather relevant information in the intake process, the clinician will provide you with a testing plan as well as a formally presented estimate of cost.
 The intake is billed at a flat rate of $350 as of 1/1/2021.
 This is the only part of the diagnostic testing process that can be billed and submitted to your insurance provider separately.
 The CPT code is 90791.
 If you decide to proceed, one half of the estimated cost is due to confirm and the balance will be due upon completion of the report, prior to the feedback session.

-Our clinicians typically bill at a rate of $210 per hour, which was just increased for 2020 after many years.
+Our clinicians typically bill at a rate of $210 per hour, which increased for 2020 after many years.
 However, they reserve the right to bill at a different rate for consultation services depending on the nature of the engagement.
 For most testing processes, cost includes time for preparation, clinical decision making/planning, face-to-face testing and consultation, collateral contacts (i.e. talking with parents, teachers, significant others, doctors), scoring and analysis, report writing, etc. Feedback with the client and/or parents is included.
+For comprehensive evaluations, this often amounts to between 20 and 25 hours of work.
 Additional post-report meeting attendance and consultation is billed separately.

 payment: Due to COVID-19 impact, electronic payment (ACH) via Quickbooks is requested.
 For diagnostic testing, full payment of the intake fee is required to confirm the appointment.
 Once a formal written estimate has been presented and you decide to move forward, one half of the estimated total is due to get underway; the final balance is then due upon report completion.